-SECTION 610.401.
-REQUIRED.
+SECTION 610.401 REQUIRED.
 No person (either as owner, agent or otherwise) shall furnish, operate, conduct, maintain or otherwise engage in, or offer or profess to engage in air ambulance service in the unincorporated areas of the County unless the person holds a currently valid Air Ambulance Provider's Permit.

-SECTION 610.402.
-APPLICATION -- FORMS.
+SECTION 610.402 APPLICATION -- FORMS.
 Each application for an Air Ambulance Provider's Permit shall be made upon forms prescribed by the County.

-SECTION 610.403.
-APPLICATION -- REQUIRED DATA.
+SECTION 610.403 APPLICATION -- REQUIRED DATA.
 Each applicant who desires an Air Ambulance Provider's Permit shall submit the following data:

-- (a) Applicant's name and business address; - (b) The name(s) under which the applicant has engaged, does, or proposes to engage in air ambulance service; - (c) The names and addresses of the applicant, registered owner(s), partner(s), officer(s), director(s) and all shareholders who hold or control 10% or more of the stock of the applicant; - (d) A statement of fact and good faith (one from principal owner and one from designated physician medical director); - (e) A copy of the designated physician medical director's State of California physician's/surgeon's license; - (f) A statement of legal history, one each from the applicant, all registered owner(s), partner(s), officer(s), director(s), and controlling shareholder(s), including criminal convictions and civil judgments; - (g) An application for a criminal history report, one each from the applicant, all registered owner(s), partner(s), officer(s), director(s), and controlling shareholder(s); - (h) A resume specifying the education, training, and experience of the applicant in the care and transportation of patients; - (i) A description of the applicant's program for maintenance of the vehicles; - (j) A description of the applicant's training and orientation programs for pilots, medical personnel, dispatchers, and maintenance staff; - (k) Evidence of insurance coverage as required by Sections 610.904 and 610.905; - (l) A list of the full names and California physician and surgeon license numbers of all other physicians employed by provider; - (m) A list of the full names and California Registered Nurse license numbers including expiration date of all registered nurses employed; - (n) A description of the locations from which air ambulance services will be offered, noting the hours of operation; - (o) A description of each air ambulance including the make, model, year of manufacture, vehicle identification number;
+- (a) Applicant's name and business address; - (b) The name(s) under which the applicant has engaged, does, or proposes to engage in air ambulance service; - (c) The names and addresses of the applicant, registered owner(s), partner(s), officer(s), director(s) and all shareholders who hold or control 10% or more of the stock of the applicant; - (d) A statement of fact and good faith (one from principal owner and one from designated physician medical director); - (e) A copy of the designated physician medical director's State of California physician's/surgeon's license; - (f) A statement of legal history, one each from the applicant, all registered owner(s), partner(s), officer(s), director(s), and controlling shareholder(s), including criminal convictions and civil judgements; - (g) An application for criminal record check, one each from the applicant, all registered owner(s), partner(s), officer(s), director(s), and controlling shareholder(s); - (h) A resume specifying the education, training, and experience of the applicant in the care and transportation of patients; - (i) A description of the applicant's program for maintenance of the vehicles; - (j) A description of the applicant's training and orientation programs for pilots, medical personnel, dispatchers, and maintenance staff; - (k) Evidence of insurance coverage as required by Sections 610.904 and 610.905; - (l) A list of the full names and California physician and surgeon license numbers of all other physicians employed by provider; - (m) A list of the full names and California Registered Nurse license numbers including expiration date of all registered nurses employed; - (n) A description of the locations from which air ambulance services will be offered, noting the hours of operation; - (o) A description of each air ambulance including the make, model, year of manufacture, vehicle identification number;

-- (p) A list of the full names of all other medical personnel which identifies each persons' EMT certification number or paramedic license number and issuing jurisdiction, and CPR Certification, including expiration dates; - (q) The applicant may be required to submit such other information as the Permit Officer deems necessary for determination of compliance with this Division; - (r) Proof of financial viability with ability to operate for a minimum of 6 months, with profit-loss information provided and proof of current tax payment status. - (s) Proof of required business license(s) for areas and/or cities in which applicant will operate.
+- (p) A list of the full names of all other medical personnel which identifies each persons' EMT certification number or paramedic license number and issuing jurisdiction, and CPR Certification, including expiration dates; - (q) The applicant may be required to submit such other information as the Permit Officer deems necessary for determination of compliance with this Division;

-SECTION 610.404.
-APPLICATION -- ISSUANCE.
+SECTION 610.404 APPLICATION -- ISSUANCE.
 Within 30 days of receipt of an application, the Permit Officer shall make a determination regarding the issuance of the applied for permit.

-SECTION 610.405.
-APPLICATION -- DENIAL.
+SECTION 610.405 APPLICATION -- DENIAL.
 The Permit Officer may order the denial of an application for a permit or a renewal thereof if he/she finds: